hrut1234/FlaskQuizAPI/README.md

     3. Authentication & Authorization: The API does not include authentication or authorization mechanisms.
 This should be considered for protecting sensitive endpoints and managing user access.

 5. **API Issues:**
-    1. User's score keeps getting increaed for multiple post requests for the same question.
+    1. User's score increases with multiple POST requests for the same question.
     2. Use a unique identifier for each user's answer to a specific question.
 Store this in a database to track whether an answer has already been submitted.